Homeowner Guidance

 Contaminated Soil

 Plastic ground liners, surface contamination, and heavily contaminated soil should be removed from the impacted area if possible.
-Contaminated soil should be disposed of in an approved landfill, when removed.
-The remaining contaminated soil should be treated in place with a liberal application of garden lime to reduce odor and enhance degradation of the organic matter.
+When removed, contaminated soil should be disposed of in an approved landfill.
+The remaining contaminated soil should be treated in place with a liberal application of garden lime to reduce odor and enhance the degradation of the organic matter.

-Excavated soils may be remediated onsite by treatment with garden lime and should be turned over frequently to provide oxygen to the naturally occurring microbes in the soil that degrade the organic material.
-If onsite treatment is not possible, or if it can’t be accomplished without creating a nuisance condition, contaminated soils and other materials removed from the impacted area may be disposed of at any landfill willing to accept them.
+Excavated soils may be remediated onsite by treatment with garden lime, which should be turned over frequently to provide oxygen to the naturally occurring microbes in the soil that degrade the organic material.
+If onsite treatment is not possible or cannot be accomplished without creating a nuisance condition, contaminated soils and other materials removed from the impacted area may be disposed of at any landfill willing to accept them.

 Contaminated Materials in the Home